As some of you know, I’ve been doing the “Keto” diet since mid-November 2018. I’ve seen great results thus far; in fact I’m now

 Now the bad news: To stay under the carb budget, you’re going to be cutting out, well, everything that you’ve ever loved to eat.
 Bread, pasta, pizza, mac & cheese (well, the mac part anyway), sugary sweets, most fruits, juices and milk.
 Sorry, they’re all full of carbs.
 Just two slices of wheat bread or a banana will put you over your carb budget for the day, so they’re basically off limits.

 Vegetables are a bit trickier.
 They’re an important staple of the diet and many are very low carb, but a good many of them are also no-no’s.
 Corn, beans, peas and carrots are bad for the diet; celery, zucchini, and cauliflower are great, subject to portion control.
 The one people can’t understand are fruits (“how can an apple be bad on a diet?”).
-They basically all have high carb content.
+They basically all have high carb content due to sugar.

 Bottom line, stay away from fruits on the diet, unless you can budget it in your daily carbs.
 Berries are okay-ish, but still too high for my liking.
 They’re personally not worth it to me and I’d rather spend my carbs elsewhere.
 YMMV, but just be careful with them.